 The CMD Allowance

-Each ordained licensed minister (beyond curacy) and licensed lay worker is given a CMD account (or ‘pot’) of £150.
-At the beginning of each year up to £150 is added, to a maximum total of £250.
-To use the account for development outside of the portfolio approval must be sought from the CMD officer.
+Each ordained licensed minister (beyond curacy) and licensed lay worker is given a CMD account (or ‘pot’) of £160.
+At the beginning of each year up to £160 is added, to a maximum total of £250.
+To use the account for development outside of the portfolio approval must be sought from the Director of Mission & Ministry.

 Stipendiary Clergy are encouraged to apply for a sabbatical, where circumstances allow, if they have been in ministry for at least 10 years, or it is this long since their last sabbatical.

 A sabbatical can bring lasting benefit to ministry and should be seen as part of the conscious development of ministry, and not simply as an interlude away from it.
 It is an opportunity offered to clergy at the discretion of the Bishop, not a right to be claimed.